Gallagher, Armia help Canadiens hold off Red Wings 3-2

 Athanasiou made it 2-1, beating goalie Antti Niemi from the right circle after a failed zone exit by the Canadiens.

+“I tried to look over like I was going to pass,” Athanasiou said.
+“I don’t know if it worked, but I was hoping Niemi would read pass and give me somewhere to shoot.”

 Montreal began the third period much like the second.
-Former Red Wing Tomas Tatar found Petry trailing a rush, and the Michigan native scored with a wrist shot from between the circles.
+Former Red Wing Tomas Tatar found Petry trailing a rush, and the Montreal defenseman scored with a wrist shot from between the circles.

+“When I got the puck I thought I had to get it off pretty quick and I picked my head up and saw there was a little more room,” Petry said.
+“So I got myself a few more steps in and got myself in a better position.”

 Athanasiou brought Detroit back within one with 15:02 remaining.
 The Red Wings’ struggling power play created good pressure, and Athanasiou scored from a tough angle to the right of the net, his 17th goal of the season.